 The balanced investing portfolio invests in a blend of eREITs and eFunds offered by Fundrise.
 The goal for this portfolio is for a balance of income-generating real estate, as well as real estate that is appreciating in value.

-Finally, we have the Fundrise Long Term Growth Portfolio.
+Finally, we have the Fundrise Long-Term Growth Portfolio.

 The goal of this portfolio is to generate returns primarily from asset appreciation.

-There are also quarterly redemption periods, however liquidity is never guaranteed.
+There are also quarterly redemption periods.
+However, liquidity is never guaranteed.
 You may also be subject to early withdrawal penalties if you do not commit to the full investment term.

 This is why it is important to understand what you are investing in when you invest with Fundrise.
-Investors should aim for a long-term investment of at least a 5-year time horizon when investing with Fundrise.
+Investors should aim for a long-term investment of at least a five-year time horizon when investing with Fundrise.
 This real estate investment is not highly liquid and may not be for everyone!